prefab-cloud/prefab-cloud-docs-web/docs/sdks/java.md

 ### Global Context

-Use global context for information that doesn't change - for example, your application's name, availability-zone etc. Set it in the client's options as below
+Use global context for information that doesn't change - for example, your application's key, availability-zone etc. Set it in the client's options as below

 ```java